 I live in Wisconsin.
 It gets cold here in the winter.
 Very, very cold.
 This is generally not a problem as us Wisconsinites know how to bundle ourselves up pretty well.

 The problem is, bundling up while still looking classy is difficult when jacket sleeves are too short for you.
 Sure, I could wear my giant XL puff coat and be warm and well-covered down to my fingertips, but a puff coat with a suit?!
 No siree Bob!
-I like my glove and coatbeautiful black trench coat.
+I like my beautiful black trench coat.
 I just don’t like how cold my wrists get and how the wind rushes up my arms from that gap between glove and sleeve.
 So, I did something about it.

 Pair of ‘em